+COUNTYWAYDE BOLICY BLAN C NI/C NI/A

+COUNTYWIDE POLICY PLAN 5 N/5 N/A

+(Key: $S = Supportive$ , $N/S = Not Supportive$ , $N/A = Not Applicable$ )

+A. PROTECT THE NATURAL ENVIRONMENT

+Goal: Maui County's natural environment and distinctive open spaces will be preserve ed, m anageo l, and

+cared for in perpetuity.

+Objective:

+(1) Improve the opportunity to experience the natural beauty and native biodiversity of X

+the islands for present and future generations.

+Policies:

+(a) Perpetuate native Hawaiian biodiversity by preventing the introduction of invasive species, containing or eliminating existing noxious pests, and protecting critical X

+habitat areas.

+(b) Preserve and reestablish indigenous and endemic species' habitats and their X

+connectivity.

-COUNTYWIDE POLICY PLAN S N/S N/A (Key: $S = Supportive$, $N/S = Not Supportive$, $N/A = Not Applicable$) , , A. PROTECT THE NATURAL ENVIRONMENT Goal: Maui County's natural environment and distinctive open spaces will be preserve ed, ma anaged , and cared for in perpetuity.
-Objective: (1) Improve the opportunity to experience the natural beauty and native biodiversity of X the islands for present and future generations.
-Policies: (a) Perpetuate native Hawaiian biodiversity by preventing the introduction of invasive species, containing or eliminating existing noxious pests, and protecting critical habitat areas.
-X (b) Preserve and reestablish indigenous and endemic species' habitats and their connectivity.
-X (c) Restore and protect forests, wetlands, watersheds, and stream flows, and guard against wildfires, flooding, and erosion.
+COUNTYWIDE POLICY PLAN S N/S N/A (Key: $S = Supportive$ , $N/S = Not Supportive$ , $N/A = Not Applicable$ ) (c) Restore and protect forests, wetlands, watersheds, and stream flows, and guard against wildfires, flooding, and erosion.
 X (d) Protect baseline stream flows for perennial streams, and support policies that ensure adequate stream flow to support Native Hawaiian aquatic species, traditional kalo cultivation, and self-sustaining ahupua'a.
 X (e) Protect undeveloped beaches, dunes, and coastal ecosystems, and restore natural shoreline processes.
 X (f) Protect the natural state and integrity of unique terrain, valued natural environments, and geological features.
 X (g) Preserve and provide ongoing care for important scenic vistas, view planes, landscapes, and open-space resources.
 X (h) Expand coordination with the State and nonprofit agencies and their volunteers to reduce invasive species, replant indigenous species, and identify critical habitat.
 X Implementing Actions: (a) Develop island-wide networks of greenways, watercourses, and habitat corridors.
 X

-Discussion: As discussed in Section 3.6 (Botanical Resources), to protect and conserve the area that contains the highest density of representative native plant species, a Native Plant Preservation Area will be established in perpetuity under a conservation easement and additional native plant conservation and protection areas also will be established.
-In total, approximately 143 acres will be set aside as Native Plant Areas to ensure the long-term genetic viability and survival of native plants.
-In addition, the Honua'ula Conservation and Stewardship Plan sets forth proactive stewardship actions to manage the Native Plant
+Discussion: As discussed in Section 3.6 (Botanical Resources), to protect and conserve the area that contains the highest density of representative native plant species, a Native Plant Preservation Area will be established in perpetuity under a conservation easement and additional native plant conservation and protection areas Native Plant Conservation Areas also will be established.
+In total, approximately 143 76 acres will be set aside as Native Plant Areas to ensure the long-term genetic viability and survival of native plants.
+Further, Honua'ula Partners, LLC will implement significant off-site measures to protect native plants and Blackburn's sphinx moth habitat and provide a net conservation benefit.
+In addition, the Honua'ula Conservation and Stewardship Plan sets forth proactive stewardship actions to manage the Native Plant Preservation Area and Native Plant Conservation Areas, including removal of invasive plant species.